asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

-*Figure 9*: Using the FlipPad with fingers
+*Figure 9*: Using the FLipPad with fingers

-If the user desires to actuate the FlipPad with a finger or the thumb the system appropriately so that the hand is in a resting position and the finger can touch the joystick without stress.
+If the user desires to actuate the FLipPad with a finger or the thumb the system appropriately so that the hand is in a resting position and the finger can touch the joystick without stress.
 Attach one or two additional external switches if desired, and mount the switches at suitable locations.

-**2. Attaching the FlipPad to a Computer, Tablet or Smart Phone**
+**2. Attaching the FLipPad to a Computer, Tablet or Smart Phone**

-When connecting the FlipPad via the provided USB-micro cable, do not touch the mouthpiece as long as the LEDs are blinking (the initial blinking indicates the zero point calibration phase).
-Wait until the device is recognized by the computer, then move the joystick / mouthpiece to check correct operation.
+When connecting the FLipPad via the provided USB-micro cable, do not touch the mouthpiece as long as the LEDs are blinking (the initial blinking indicates the zero point calibration phase).
+Wait until the device is recognized by the computer, then touch the trackpad and move your finger to see if the device is working.

 ![ball-switch](./Bilder/f12.png)

-*Figure 11*: Connecting the FlipPad with the computer
+*Figure 11*: Connecting the FLipPad with the computer

-**Please note** that every time you apply power to the FlipPad device (respectively when you plug it in) the **zero-calibration is performed which is indicated by blinking all 3 LEDs**.
-It is important that you do not touch the joystick / mouthpiece until the LEDs stopped blinking.
+**Please note** that every time you apply power to the FLipPad device (respectively when you plug it in) the **zero-calibration is performed which is indicated by blinking all 3 LEDs**.
+It is important that you do not touch the trackpad until the LEDs stopped blinking.

-#### Using the FlipPad with Smart Phones or Tablets that provide USB-OTG
+#### Using the FLipPad with Smart Phones or Tablets that provide USB-OTG

-The FlipPad should work with any operating system which supports USB HID (Mouse/Keyboard/Joystick) devices, such as Windows, Linux or MacOS.
+The FLipPad should work with any operating system which supports USB HID (Mouse/Keyboard/Joystick) devices, such as Windows, Linux or MacOS.
 Several Android devices provide an USB port with USB-OTG (“on-the-go”) functionality.
-If your device supports “OTG” you can attach the FlipPad using an USB-OTG-adapter (see picture below) and it should work as a normal mouse (you will get a mouse cursor) or keyboard.
+If your device supports “OTG” you can attach the FLipPad using an USB-OTG-adapter (see picture below) and it should work as a normal mouse (you will get a mouse cursor) or keyboard.
 You can test if your Android phone or tablet features the USB-OTG function with the “OTG checker” app.

 <p align="left" width="100%">
     <img width="40%" src="./Bilder/fp-tab.jpg">
 </p>

-*Figure 12*: Using the FlipPad with the Smart Phone
+*Figure 12*: Using the FLipPad with the Smart Phone

-#### Using the FlipPad via Bluetooth
+#### Using the FLipPad via Bluetooth

-The Bluetooth – Add-On-module for the FlipPad allows wireless mouse/keyboard control of computers, tablets and smart phones.
+The Bluetooth – Add-On-module for the FLipPad allows wireless mouse/keyboard control of computers, tablets and smart phones.
 Furthermore, iPhones or iPads can be used via VoiceOver & assistive switch support.
-For more inforamtion see chapter [*Using the Bluetooth Module*](https://github.com/asterics/FlipPad/blob/master/Documentation/UserManual/Markdown/FlipPadUserManual.md#using-the-bluetooth-module).
+For more information see chapter [*Using the Bluetooth Module*](https://github.com/asterics/FLipPad/blob/master/Documentation/UserManual/Markdown/FLipPadUserManual.md#using-the-bluetooth-module).

-# The FlipPad Configuration Manager
+# The FLipPad Configuration Manager

-The [FlipPad Configuration Manager](https://flippad.asterics.eu/index_pad.htm) offers a Graphical User Interface (GUI) to change and store settings of the FlipPad device so that all features and functions can be adapted to personal preferences and needs. **Currently, the Google Chrome browser (or a Chromium-based browser) must be used.** The Configuration Manager is accessible by entering the following website: **FlipPad.asterics.eu**.
-The FlipPad Configuration Manager sends and receives information from/to the FlipPad.
+The [FLipPad Configuration Manager](https://flippad.asterics.eu/index_pad.htm) offers a Graphical User Interface (GUI) to change and store settings of the FLipPad device so that all features and functions can be adapted to personal preferences and needs. **Currently, the Google Chrome browser (or a Chromium-based browser) must be used.** The Configuration Manager is accessible by entering the following website: **https://flippad.asterics.eu**.
+The FLipPad Configuration Manager sends and receives information from/to the FLipPad.
 This information transfer occurs through a communication port (COM port).

-The following figure shows the welcome page of the FlipPad Configuration Manager:
+The following figure shows the welcome page of the FLipPad Configuration Manager:

 <p align="left" width="100%">
     <img width="70%" src="./Bilder/fpk1-en.png">
 </p>

-*Figure 13: Welcome page of the FlipPad Configuration Manager*
+*Figure 13: Welcome page of the FLipPad Configuration Manager*

-### Connecting the FlipPad Device
+### Connecting the FLipPad Device

 To connect the device, follow these steps:

 1. Make sure your device is connected to your computer via an USB port (see page "Instructions for proper mounting and use").
-2. Click CONNECT TO FlipPad CONNECTED VIA USB and select the appropriate COM port (communication port) in the selection box.
+2. Click CONNECT TO FLIPPAD CONNECTED VIA USB and select the appropriate COM port (communication port) in the selection box.
 If the selection box appears empty, this means that no communication port has been detected.
-In this case, please reconnect the FlipPad device and wait for the COM port to be updated.
+In this case, please reconnect the FLipPad device and wait for the COM port to be updated.
 3. Once the COM port is selected, click the “Connect” button at the bottom of the selection box.
 4. After successful connection of the COM port, the main window (see Figure 14) will be displayed and you should see live feedback of the stick movement.
 The port status at the top right corner of the window will show “connected”.

 ![ConfigManager](./Bilder/fpk2-en.png)

-*Figure 14: FlipPad Configuration Manager*
+*Figure 14: FLipPad Configuration Manager*

 ## Changing Settings and Features

 ### Operational modes – “memory slots”

-The FlipPad Configuration Manager allows adjustment of all important settings (operational modes).
+The FLipPad Configuration Manager allows adjustment of all important settings (operational modes).
 The settings are stored in individual **memory slots** (for example one slot for fast mouse operation, one slot for slow mouse operation, one slot for keyboard key generation etc.).
-All settings can be stored into (or loaded from) the FlipPad device.
+All settings can be stored into (or loaded from) the FLipPad device.
 The settings can also be saved to (or loaded from) a file on your computer.
-Settings which were stored into the FlipPad stay valid also if the power supply / USB cable is removed.
-When the FlipPad is plugged in the next time, the settings will be available – also if you use another computer or operating system!
+Settings which were stored into the FLipPad stay valid also if the power supply / USB cable is removed.
+When the FLipPad is plugged in the next time, the settings will be available – also if you use another computer or operating system!

 ### PAD Configuration (Tab PAD-CONFIG)

-Using the PAD-CONFIG tab of the FlipPad Configuration Manager, you will be able to change the *Speed, Deadzone* and *MaximumSpeed* of the FlipPad pad.
+Using the PAD-CONFIG tab of the FLipPad Configuration Manager, you will be able to change the *Speed, Deadzone* and *MaximumSpeed* of the FLipPad pad.
 Furthermore, you can change *Acceleration, Trackpad sensitivity*, *Maximum tap duration* and *Maximum duration of Tap + Slide gestures* - these settings are visible only if you activate *“Show advanced options”*.

 #### Define pad usage (“Use pad for”)

 On the top of the PAD-CONFIG tab, the primary function of the pad can be chosen.
 By default, the pad is creating mouse cursor movements.
-However, the pad can also be used for alternative actions (such as pressing the key ‘A’ when the pad is pushed up), which can be specified in the ACTIONS tab (see section [*Assignment of different actions*](https://github.com/asterics/FlipPad/blob/master/Documentation/UserManual/Markdown/FlipPadUserManual.md#assignment-of-different-actions-tab-actions).
-Furthermore, the pad can emulate a real joystick or gamepad  (see section [*Using the stick for Joystick movement*](https://github.com/asterics/FlipPad/blob/master/Documentation/UserManual/Markdown/FlipPadUserManual.md#using-the-stick-for-joystick-movement).
+However, the pad can also be used for alternative actions (such as pressing the key ‘A’ when the pad is pushed up), which can be specified in the ACTIONS tab (see section [*Assignment of different actions*](https://github.com/asterics/FLipPad/blob/master/Documentation/UserManual/Markdown/FLipPadUserManual.md#assignment-of-different-actions-tab-actions).
+Furthermore, the pad can emulate a real joystick or gamepad  (see section [*Using the stick for Joystick movement*](https://github.com/asterics/FLipPad/blob/master/Documentation/UserManual/Markdown/FLipPadUserManual.md#using-the-stick-for-joystick-movement).

 #### Pad Orientation (Change with click on “ROTATE RIGHT”)

-The FlipPad is mounted using a HotShoe 3/8” mounting screw which is located on the button of the FlipPad case.
+The FLipPad is mounted using a HotShoe 3/8” mounting screw which is located on the button of the FLipPad case.
 The orientation can be changed according to the user’s preferences.
-If the FlipPad is mounted e.g. upside-down, the stick orientation can be selected accordingly so that the up/down/left/right movements are still interpreted correctly.
+If the FLipPad is mounted e.g. upside-down, the stick orientation can be selected accordingly so that the up/down/left/right movements are still interpreted correctly.
 A click on “ROTATE RIGHT” changes the orientation by 90°.
 Orientation settings for 0 / 90 / 180 and 270 degrees are possible, so that any mounting orientation is possible.

 <p align="left" width="100%">
     <img width="100%" src="./Bilder/fpk3-en.png">
 </p>

-*Figure 15: FlipPad Configuration Manager: Tab PAD-CONFIG, Scroll bars*
+*Figure 15: FLipPad Configuration Manager: Tab PAD-CONFIG, Scroll bars*

 The scroll bars allow changing the parameters of the stick and the behavior of the mouse cursor according to the preferences of the user.
 The behavior of the following characteristics can be changed: